What is Brand Equity?

 Ensure that you have a professionally developed brand style guide that includes logos, corporate colours, fonts and brand voice.
 These elements will be used continuously and consistently across various mediums such as, on your website, business cards and across countless marketing platforms to showcase your business and build awareness.
 The main goal is for people to instantly recognise your brand through your logo or brand imagery and associate them with your business.

 With the above two steps in order, it’s time to start marketing and generating buzz for your brand.
-Memorable marketing efforts often tell a story and draws out emotions from your audience.
+Memorable marketing efforts often tell a story and draw out emotions from your audience.
 Develop a campaign that addresses the need for your product or service but in a way that your target audience can identify with.

 When consumers can identify with the sentiment of the brand, this influences their perception of the brand and helps to establish positive brand equity.